SWI-Prolog/contrib-protobufs/protobufs_overview.md

     ])
 ==

-This corresponds to a message created with this =.proto= definition (using proto2 syntax):
+This corresponds to a message created with this .proto definition (using proto2 syntax):
 ==
 syntax = "proto2";
 package my.protobuf;
 message SomeMessage {
-  optional int32 first = 1;  // or int64, uint32, uint64
+  optional int32 first = 1;  // example template also works with int64, uint32, uint64
   optional string second = 2;
   repeated string third = 3;
   optional bool fourth = 4;